keeeal/gate-on-phoenix/README.md

 module load package-name
 ```

-### Loading GATE on Phoenix
+## Loading GATE on Phoenix

  - GATE is not up to date and has missing data dependencies.
- - Currently only usable when compiled from source.

-Simplified instructions coming soon.
+Instructions for compilating from source coming soon.

-### Directory structure
+## Creating a run script

- - Suppose you have folder of GATE code that is run by executing `main.mac`.
+ - Suppose you have a folder of GATE code that is run by executing `main.mac`.

 ```
 project